carpentries-incubator/lesson-parallel-python/_episodes/04-dask-abstractions.md

 {: .challenge}

 You may not seed a significant speedup.
 This is because `dask delayed` uses threads by default and our native Python implementation of `calc_pi` does not circumvent the GIL.
-With for example the numba version of `calc_pi`, you should see a more significant speedup.
+With for example the numba version of `calc_pi` you should see a more significant speedup.

 In practice you may not need to use `@delayed` functions too often, but it does offer ultimate flexibility.
 You can build complex computational workflows in this manner, sometimes replacing shell